KurtDenzel/Caminos-Wayfinding/README.md

   [mysql] 	Attempting to start MySQL app...
   [mysql] 	Status change detected: running
 ```
-To test SmartXAM itself, firstly, we have to extract or place it within where is your Solution stack software is installed.
+To test Caminos itself, firstly, we have to extract or place it within where is your Solution stack software is installed.
 After knowing the location that depends on the letters of your drive e.g. ```Drive for Work(C:)```, navigate to its repositories like this:
 ```txt
   [xampp] -> [htdocs] -> [Folder name of the System]
 ```